If money is tight and expenses are growing, consider boosting your income by joining the gig economy.

 Other advantages of the gig economy for people nearing retirement include that it:

-- Provides an alternative for older workers who have difficulty finding a traditional job, over such things as age bias.
+- Provides an alternative for older workers who have difficulty finding a traditional job because of such things as age bias.

 - Involves few upfront or ongoing costs.